Mental Health Facilities Columbia, SC

 Lexington County Community Mental Health Center Child/adolescents And Family Services - 10.5 miles from Columbia, SC

 Lexington County Community Mental Health Center Child/adolescents And Family Services is a mental health clinic in Lexington, SC, located at 305 Palmetto Park Boulevard, 29072 zip code area.
 Lexington County Community Mental Health Center Child/adolescents And Family Services provides outpatient treatment and telemedicine/telehealth.
-Lexington County Community Mental Health Center Child/adolescents And Family Services offers behavior modification, cognitive behavioral therapy and group therapy to children / adolescents and young adults.
-Lexington County Community Mental Health Center Child/adolescents And Family Services also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and people with trauma.
-Additional services offered at Lexington County Community Mental Health Center Child/adolescents And Family Services include court-ordered outpatient treatment, suicide prevention services and case management.
+Lexington County Community Mental Health Center Child/adolescents And Family Services offers behavior modification, dialectical behavior therapy and couples/family therapy to young adults and children / adolescents.
+Lexington County Community Mental Health Center Child/adolescents And Family Services also supports people with trauma, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
+Additional services offered at Lexington County Community Mental Health Center Child/adolescents And Family Services include family psychoeducation, case management and court-ordered outpatient treatment.

 Learn More